reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 For all experiments, the Catalogue is provisioned with catalogue objects as contained in the default database available as part of the "rethink/default-database" docker image.
 The catalogue objects contain a descriptor and associated code for the "HelloWorldObserver" hyperty.
 This hyperty descriptor is used in the http-request queries for all experiments.

+Also, all experiments are repeated **XXXX TIMES** in order to obtain confidence intervals for the reported results.

 ###### References
 **Please decide if references are to be included per section or if these references need to be moved into a dedicated section when integrating the contributions**